RelationalDBDesign

 SQL Insert Rows

-Write SQL to Update Object Table
+SQL Update Object Table

 Subquery in Update

-Delete Rows from object Table
+Delete Rows from Table

 DML Statements Conclusion